kirillbobyrev/kirillbobyrev.com/content/blog/from-vim-to-helix.md

 Vim is amazing, but it certainly isn't perfect.
-Over the years, I have developed a love-hate relationship with it, often oscillating between minimalistic `.vimrc` config under a hundred of Vimscript lines and ambitious attemps to craft the perfect environemnt that will have all the tools I ever need.
+Over the years, I have developed a love-hate relationship with it, often oscillating between minimalistic `.vimrc` config under a hundred of Vimscript lines and ambitious attempts to craft the perfect environment that will have all the tools I ever need.
 I think my biggest mistake was not seeing Vim for what it really is -- a wonderful text editor that has a lot of flexibility, but not a very good IDE.

 Keeping up with a dozen Vim plugins, configuring them, making sure nothing breaks on updates and is compatible is almost a full-time job.
 This is obvious